rue196/mths/README.md

 Else use small K like K=1.
 But chip compression should always be in use to avoid buffer overflow attacks.

-Encryption (?) that is lead up to the reader to decide....
+Encryption (?) that is lead up to the reader to decide....(Advised to use projection-suisse-encrypt.py or derivations)

 // For quantitative finance use trading-harness.py